Information about Sertindole

 Sertindole is an atypical antipsychotic.
 It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 Common side effects of Sertindole

-Dry mouth, Weight gain, Dizziness, Nasal congestion, Edema, Orthostatic hypotension (sudden lowering of blood pressure on standing), Decreased semen volume
+Dryness in mouth, Weight gain, Dizziness, Nasal congestion, Edema (swelling), Orthostatic hypotension (sudden lowering of blood pressure on standing), Decreased semen volume

 Available Medicine for Sertindole